art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

   * and their module names will be: UpperCamelCase
 * Subdirectories define subnamespaces
 * requiring a directory requires everything inside it
+  * with user-controlled exceptions
 * requiring a directory's namespace binds that namespace, with its full namespace path, to the global, root namespace: `global.Neptune`
+* all namespaces `extend` the global.Neptune.Base class

 Neptune-Namespace modules consist of file pairs:
 * `directory/index.coffee`